smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 When you want to encounter or avoid a character with a random chance of appearing when visiting a screen, leave and re-enter the screen until they appear or disappear.

 - Worm
-- Cupid (1 second to appear)
+- Cupid
 - Minstrel
 - Pan
 - Ogre
 - Ogress
-- Shark (Up to several seconds to appear)
-- Whale (2-8 seconds to appear)
-- Lord Ghost (Up to several seconds to appear)
+- Lord Ghost

 ## Save Cycling
 Save right before the point that RNG determines that something will appear or not, and reload if you get a failure.

 - Fish (save 3-4 seconds after starting to fish)
 - Feather (save right before visiting a fairy island beach screen for the first time)
+- Shark & Whale (save right before visiting any full ocean screen)
 - Troll (save right before entering any of the four troll screens)

 ## RNG Note Taking